eagronin/weather-clustering-analyze/README.md

 The [next section](https://eagronin.github.io/weather-clustering-spark-report/) reports and interprets the results.

+This project is based on assignments from Machine Learning With Big Data by University of California San Diego on Coursera

+The analysis for this project was performed in Spark.

 ## K-Means Clustering

 The k-means algorithm requires that the number of clusters (k) has to be specified.
 To determine a good value for k, we will use the “elbow” method.
 This method applies k-means using different values for k and calculating the within-cluster sum-of-squared error (WSSE).
 This process can be compute-intensive, because k-means is applied multiple times.
 Therefore, for creating the elbow plot we use only a subset of the dataset.
 Specifically, we keep every third row from the dataset and drop all the other rows: